 Plantation Ruins on Roadside

-Our progress was hindered by all of the flat tired we kept experiencing.
-I discovered our spare was punctured and flat.
-But luckily each time we had a flat tire, we were near a village and a mechanic would quickly come to our assistance to help patch up our tire.
-In total we would have 3 flat tires and each time, the tire would be repaired in a nearby village.
-The repairs would cost about 10USD.
+Our progress was repeatedly slowed by flat tires.
+I soon discovered that our spare was also punctured and flat, leaving us with no backup.
+Fortunately, each time we had a flat, we happened to be near a village where a mechanic would quickly come to our aid.
+In total, we had three flat tires, and each time, the repairs were handled efficiently by local mechanics for about $10 per repair.

 from time to time we would come across villagers selling bushmeat on the side of the road like monkeys or even snakes like in this photo.

-Then of course we came within sight of Sao Tome’s most famous sight, the huge volcanic plug-Pico Cao Grande that rises up in the distance
+Then of course we came within sight of Sao Tome’s most famous landmark, the huge volcanic plug-Pico Cao Grande, that rises up in the distance

 Pico Cao Grande